-Update the Environmental Significance Overlay 2 (ESO2) - High Quality Agricultural Land and extend the scope of this control to cover farmland of strategic significance identified in the Tambo River and Snowy River areas.
+Update the Environmental Significance Overlay 2 (ESO2) - High Quality Agricultural Land and extend the scope of this control to cover farmland of strategic significance identified in the Lindenow Valley, Tambo River and Snowy River areas.

-Undertake a 5 year review of the extent of existing farmland of strategic significance and emergence of new areas of farmland of strategic significance.
+Undertake a 5 year review of the RLUS, including the farmland of strategic significance and emergence of new areas of farmland of strategic significance.